 The Company assesses Market Risk using the standard formula part of Solvency II dealing with Market Risk:

 Based on the type of assets the Company invests in, it is exposed to Market Risk.
-The total Company asset exposure is €48.2M.
+The total Company asset exposure is €53,3M on a SII basis.

 This is allocated as follows: